Heavy rains in the Balkans cause flooding, killing 6 people | Science-Environment

 One of the most impacted areas was in northwestern Albania, where thousands of acres of agricultural land and hundreds of homes were flooded.
 Authorities evacuated scores of families amid power outages.

-Early Monday, police divers found the bodies of two missing men, a father and his son, whose car was washed away on Sunday in the village of Boge, some 150 kilometres (90 miles) north of the capital Tirana.
+Early Monday, police divers found the bodies of two missing men, a father and son whose car was washed away Sunday in the village of Boge, some 150 kilometers north of the capital Tirana.

 Swollen rivers in Montenegro and parts of Serbia claimed four lives over the weekend.
 A woman and her two children drowned in Montenegro when their car plunged into a river as it was going over a bridge.
 In southern Serbia, a 2-year-old boy drowned after falling into a river.